 A Post Merger Guide to Integration

-UK Finance recently reported “The first quarter of 2024 has shown a healthy uptick in public M&A activity in the UK, signalling a growing appetite particularly for strategic corporate transactions.”
+UK Finance recently reported “The first quarter of 2024 has shown a healthy uptick in public M&A activity in the UK, signaling a growing appetite particularly for strategic corporate transactions.”

-Nine Feet Tall have put together a guide to assess how your integration is progressing and how to address areas which aren’t thriving.
-Looking specifically at:
+Nine Feet Tall have put together a guide to assess how your merger and integration is progressing and how to address areas which aren’t thriving.
+Looking specifically at merger integration factors such as:

 • Leadership and Vision